Self-Care for Kids by Age: Everything You Need to Know

 - It is important for families to carve out space for quiet time.
 A few minutes of singing to your child, reading a book together, or listening to a kid-friendly YouTube meditation can strengthen your connection.
 Particularly for younger children, consider incorporating a “slow down” time in your family’s routine; this will also help train their brain to make mindful choices.

-- Some children respond well to having their own “cool-down box”.
+- Some children respond well to having their own “calm-down box”.
 Include items that are soothing to the senses, i.e. fidget toy, stuffed animal, lollipop, stress ball, bubble wrap, plastic snow globe, scratch & sniff stickers.
 When you observe them on the verge of a meltdown, encourage the child to utilize the items in the box to help regulate their emotions.
 It can be helpful to think of these items as “special tools” rather than for normal play.
 Make sure that you are encouraging the child with positive language rather than making it part of a consequence.
 The goal is for the child to eventually recognize on their own situations where they could use the box to calm down!

 Self-Care for Middle Schoolers & High Schoolers